Spin Currents in Rashba Altermagnets: From Equilibrium to Nonlinear Regimes: Conclusion

 \section{Conclusion}

-We have investigated the background, linear, and nonlinear spin currents in 2D Rashba spin-orbit coupled altermagnet systems, considering their distinct contributions to spin current generation.
-It is well established that the Rashba term breaks inversion symmetry, while the altermagnet term breaks combined parity (P) and time-reversal (T) symmetry (PT symmetry) and these broken symmetries play a crucial role in shaping spin current behavior.
-Our analysis incorporates Berry curvature-induced anomalous velocity corrections within the semiclassical equations of motion, which give rise to transverse linear and nonlinear spin currents.
+We have investigated the background, linear, and nonlinear spin currents in two-dimensional Rashba spin–orbit coupled altermagnet systems, analyzing their distinct contributions to spin current generation within a semiclassical framework that incorporates Berry curvature–induced anomalous velocity.
+The Rashba term breaks inversion symmetry, while the altermagnet term breaks time-reversal symmetry; together, these broken symmetries play a crucial role in determining the spin current behavior.
 The study primarily focuses on the interplay between the altermagnet parameter ($t_j$) and the Rashba parameter ($\lambda$) in relation to spin currents as a function of Fermi energy ($\epsilon_F$).

 We find that the background spin current emerges solely in the presence of spin-orbit coupling, with the altermagnet term ($t_j$) significantly influencing its behavior but unable to generate it independently.
 It consistently exhibits in-plane polarization, with the propagation direction perpendicular to this polarization.
 The background spin current increases nearly linearly with Fermi energy and is enhanced by both the altermagnet and Rashba parameters.